di/talks/pygotham_2017/talk.md

 ^ functions can return different types

-^ RPython program restrictions mostly limit the ability to mix types in arbitrary ways.
+^ RPython mostly restricts the ability to mix types in arbitrary ways.

 ---